What is counselling? Bristol counselling

 88% thought that people might be happier if they talked to a counsellor or psychotherapist about their problems

 If you have had counselling and would like to leave a review/feedback of your experience, please note that you do not have to give your real name.
 All reviews for counselling are sent for approval before being published.
 To ensure continued confidentiality, your name and email will not be published.
-However, please could you include your age and gender identity.
 Thank you.

 Submit your review